pczajkowski/officeExporter/README.md

 This is a hobby project created for fun and to explore C and its libraries further.
 Feel free to use it however you want, but I take no responsibility for eventual damage.

+It's using [incbin](https://github.com/graphitemaster/incbin) for embedding xsl files into binary.

 You can find 64-bit Windows binary with necessary MingW libraries in *win* folder.